andriyyatsykiv/HelmetFire/README.md

 </p>

 While learning fundamentals of BRAA and bullseye callouts for combat flight sims, I saw that there were limited resources available to interactively practice going from hearing a BRAA or BULLSEYE callout to converting that into actual, practical knowledge of where another aircraft (or your own) is located.
+If you wanted to practice in a dynamic environment, your only option was to load up a full simulator scenario, which is time consuming and takes time away from actually going out and doing the things you enjoy.

 HelmetFire is a completely free and open-source BRAA and BULLSEYE call simulator that I designed and coded to overcome this problem and help practice BRAA and BULLSEYE callouts on-demand and in a customizable and controlled environment.
 The features include :